antberg/thesis/README.md

 ## Introduction

 This repository holds the source code for my M.Sc. thesis work on procedural engine sounds using neural audio synthesis.
-The implementation uses TensorFlow and builds on [https://github.com/magenta/ddsp](DDSP).
+The implementation uses TensorFlow and builds on [DDSP](https://github.com/magenta/ddsp).
 The method works by training models to reconstruct audio examples of recorded engine sounds from fundamental frequency (f0) signals corresponding to the engine speed (RPM).
-My report is publicly accessibly at [#](DiVA) (*The report is still being reviewed*) and online supplementary material is available at [https://0ffset.github.io/thesis/](0ffset.github.io/thesis).
+My report is publicly accessibly at [DiVA](#) (*The report is still being reviewed*) and online supplementary material is available at [here](https://0ffset.github.io/thesis/).

 ## Modules